lucidbook/book/src/the-basics/reality-checks.md

 The rest of this guide will have some more tips and tricks to make things easier and to help you in the dreams when you become lucid.

+# Further Reading
+An extra technique you could make use of to remember your reality checks is called "Prospective Memory", there's no guide on this currently in this book.
+Instead you could read [this one](http://www.world-of-lucid-dreaming.com/how-to-have-more-lucid-dreams-with-prospective-memory.html).

 _This guide is still being written, the next chapter isn't finished yet, instead go to the [Lucid Dreaming Subreddit](https://www.reddit.com/r/LucidDreaming/)_